cryoTUD/locscale/README.md

 #### Requirements

 LocScale should run on any CPU system with Linux, OS X or Windows subsytem for Linux (WSL).
-To run LocScale efficiently in EMmerNet mode requires the availability of a GPU; it is possible to run it on CPUs but computation will be slow.
+To run LocScale efficiently in EMmerNet mode requires the availability of a GPU; it is possible to run it on CPUs but computation will be slow(er).

 #### Installation instructions: